 To understand more about the VETASSESS skills assessment process and various occupations and their requirements, follow the link vetassess.info/professional-occupations

 Still unsure about which occupation to nominate?
-Explore our Skills Assessment Support (SAS) services that aim to provide additional and tailored support to applicants and agents for submitting an assessment-ready application.
+Explore our Skills Assessment Support (SAS) services that aim to provide additional and tailored support to applicants and agents/lawyers for submitting an assessment-ready application.